vikig8/jenkins-workshop/README.md

 # Welcome
 This readme have three different parts:

 * [The assignemt](#coding-assignment) : if you do not know guilded rose, then read this before starting the programming exercise.
 If you know it, just skip this.
 * [The setup](#setup) : Installs the tools on you Linux server that you need in order to run the assignment.
 * [The exercises](#exercises) : The Jenkins excercises.
 When you have done the setup, then start here.

-# Coding Assignment
+## Coding Assignment

 While the purpose is to learn Jenkins, this will be a coding assignment.
 It is made just to give you some tangible code to work with:
 Remember, this is not a programming exercise, but a Jenkins one; code is only there so you have something to build :)

-In a language of your choice, e.g. Java, implement the following functionality.
+This repository comes with a maven based java project from the start, but any language can be used.
+If you want to, just replace the java code with one of the other languages from (this repository)[https://github.com/emilybache/GildedRose-Refactoring-Kata].

 ## Gilded Rose Requirements Specification